-Prescription Review
+2. Prescription Review

 Reviewing prescriptions in this study was intended as a process for officers reviewing prescriptions received, starting from checking administrative, pharmaceutical, and clinical prescriptions.
-Based on the results of in-depth interviews, the process of reviewing non-concoction and concoction recipes is no different.
-But the process of reviewing concoction recipes is longer than non-concoction recipes because there is a calculation of the concoction dosage.
+Based on the results of in-depth interviews with research informants, the process of reviewing non-concoction and concoction recipes is no different.
+It is just that the process of reviewing concoction recipes is longer than non-concoction recipes because there is a calculation of the concoction dosage.
 The dosage given by the doctor is sometimes inaccurate, so the pharmacist must recalculate and re-edit it.
 Cases like that make the recipe service process even longer.

-"... concoction and non-concoction drugs have the same process, but for concoction drugs, the dose will be recalculated because sometimes the doctor forgets or mistypes the name of the e-prescription, maybe it is a rush..."
+"... concoction and non-concoction drugs have the same process, but for concoction drugs, the dose will be recalculated, especially for children, because sometimes the doctor forgets or mistypes the name of the e-prescription, maybe it is a rush..."
 (Main Informant 1, Pharmacist).